AyusheeMittal/EVA5_MidasYoloPlanarcnn/README.md

 This dataset needs to be cleaned up further.
 * There are a few (<0.5%) png files among the raw images, which need to be removed (These do not have labels ie bounding boxes, nor do they have planar images).
 * There are a few (<0.5%) label files that are of invalid syntax (the x,y coordinates, or the width/height are > 1).
 These need to be discarded.
-* Final cleaned up dataset should only include data where all these three files are present for a raw image: labels text file, depth image and planar image.
+* Final cleaned up dataset should only include data where all these three files are present for a raw image: labels text file, depth image, and planar image.

+## Training
+We start training by loading the Yolo Ultralytics weights for the Yolo decoder layers and Midas weights for the Midas decoder layers.
+We train the Yolo branch by freezing the Resnet101 encoder layers and the Midas layers.
+We run the Yolo model with image size 64x64 for 50 epochs.
+We get the map value as 0.2 after training 64x64.
+Then we run the Yolo model with image size 128x128 for another 50 epochs passing the best weights.
+We get the map value as 0.408.
+Furthermore, we then run for another 50 epochs with image size 256x256 and get the map value as 0.525.
+The map value doesn't increase on training further.

+We then start training the Midas branch by freezing the Yolo layers and the encoder layers. we train till SSIM value is close to 1 (ie 1 - loss is as low as possible) by taking the previous best weights.
+Note- Because of the transformations used (Yolo's), this value was always very low.